1. Introduction

 The

-then updates itself and stores the current action in thehistory
+modelthen updates itself and stores the current action in thehistoryobject. -

 Finally, the